aladinelkhalil/react-ts-foundation-starter/src/feed/exercise.md

 ## Part 0.5 - Typescript interfaces and types

 Create an **interface.ts** in the src folder.
-Place most of your different interfaces in this files so you have an easy acces point to the interfaces that you will use throughout this course.
+Place most of your different interfaces in this file so you have an easy access point to the interfaces that you will use throughout this course.
 An interface can look like this:

 ```javascript
 export interface ISomeInterface {